- Last Updated: 04 April 2022

 For gains accruing after 5 April 2015, no PRR is available in respect of:

-- A UK resident if claiming relief for an overseas home and is not present in that home for 90 days in a tax year.
+- A UK resident, if claiming relief for an overseas home and not present in that home for 90 days in a tax year.

-- Married couples and civil partners are treated as if they are just one individual.
-They are only entitled to designate one property at a time as a private residence.
+- Married couples and civil partners who are not separated are treated as if they are just one individual.
+They are only entitled to designate one property at a time between them as a private residence.

 - Transfers of residences between married couples and civil partnerships have special rules which effectively back-date periods of ownership.
 Used carefully these may create useful tax planning opportunities.

-- There are special rules on divorce that may extend PRR where a property is held in trust, subject to a court order.
+- There are special rules on divorce that may extend PRR.

 What's new in legislation?